The Economic Services Division (ESD) regularly recruits Benefits Programs Specialists.

 - Watch this short video, produced by the Vermont Department of Human Resources, about what it means to be a BPS with the State of Vermont

-- Watch this video, produced by the NH Department of Health and Human Services, about the day-to-day work of Family Services Specialists in New Hampshire.
+- Watch a video about similar work in New Hampshire (called Family Services Specialist Realistic Job Preview).
 While it's not specific to Vermont, it will give you a good idea of the type of work done here.

 Where do I get more information?